tylermilner/last-successful-commit-hash-action/README.md

 This will run all of the formatters, tests, and compile the action into the `dist` folder.
 Make sure to include any updated files in your commit.

+### Creating a Release

+See [Publishing Releases](docs/publishing-releases.md) for details on how to publish a new release of this action.

 ## License

 [MIT](LICENSE)